TalesRK/hollow-knight-checklist-react/README.md

 # Hollow Knight Completionist Checklist

 A website which provides visitors with a completion checklist for Hollow Knight.
-View it on [hollowknightchecklist.com](https://hollowknightchecklist.com/).
+View it [here](https://talesrk.github.io/hollow-knight-checklist-react/)!.

+This is an open-source project created by Thevir and CatScratch based on nebulatron's checklist project.
+Graphics sourced from Art Nouveau Vector by Vecteezy, subtlepatterns.com, and the Fandom Wiki.
+This is a fan project, we are not affiliated with Team Cherry.

+Buy Hollow Knight, it's pretty great!

 ## What is this?